 Lao People's Democratic Republic (Lao PDR) is a small, landlocked country in Southeast Asia with a population of over seven million people.
 Most of the Lao people live in rural, remote communities and face challenges when it comes to accessing essential services, like education and healthcare.
-As a result, 33% of children in Lao PDR are stunted, and families there struggle to feed their growing children (World Food Program).
+As a result, 33% of children under the age of 5 in Lao PDR are stunted, and families there struggle to feed their growing children (World Food Program).
 Since 2007, CRS has been working in Lao PDR in partnership with the local government to help address inequality, and alleviate poverty, and hunger.
-Through McGovern-Dole Food for Education, a USDA-funded project, CRS has provided nutritious school meals to 40,000 students daily since 2016 and is projected to serve over 30 million meals by next year (2021).
+Through McGovern-Dole Food for Education, a USDA-funded project, CRS has provided nutritious school meals to 40,000 students daily since 2016.
 CRS also teaches local cooks, storekeepers, and community leaders hygienic ways to store and prepare food.

 How many people in the world are hungry?